|One of my favorite children's books by Alison Murray|

 Although apple pies have been eaten since long before the European colonization of the Americas, "as American as apple pie" is a saying in the United States, meaning "typically American".
 In the nineteenth and twentieth centuries, apple pie became a symbol of American prosperity and national pride.
 A newspaper article published in 1902 declared that “No pie-eating people can be permanently vanquished.”
 The dish was also commemorated in the phrase "for Mom and apple pie" - supposedly the stock answer of American soldiers in World War II, whenever journalists asked why they were going to war.

-My grandmother made an awesome Apple Pie.
-I've written about it before.
-It did not contain chocolate, and she made it in a huge rectangular pan that was big enough to feed a crowd since there were always lots of family at our house.
-She made Apple Pie because it was American, and when she came to these shores, she became an American!
-My Bubbe was born in Ukraine, married in London, and settled in Philadelphia, the cradle of liberty.
-She took her new citizenship to heart, and she baked her special apple pie for every Friday night dinner.
+My Grandmother made an awesome apple pie.
+I've written about this pie before.
+It did not contain chocolate.
+She made it in a huge rectangular pan.
+She made it because it was "American," and when she came to these shores, she became an American!
+My grandmother was born in Ukraine (then part of Russia), married in London, and settled in Philadelphia, the Cradle of Liberty.
+She took her new citizenship to heart, and she baked apple pie for her family every Friday.
 She did it because she saw herself as a true American.
-So Celebrate Mom (and Grandmom) and Apple Pie with this easy Chocolate Apple Pie Recipe!

 CHOCOLATE APPLE PIE